Without a doubt, healthy blood flow is absolutely essential for optimal brain function and mental health.

 Omega-3s fatty acids are the highest quality fats for the brain, and increasing your intake of them is one of the most impactful actions you can take to promote the normal functioning of your brain and nervous system.

-And now it also seems that they increase brain blood flow.
+And now it also seems that they increase brain blood flow and circulation.